 Under no circumstance would an enterprise tinker with its logo.
 But Google has repeatedly demonstrated that it is not afraid to wade into uncharted waters.

-Another instance when Google cleverly went off-brand is while designing the logo of Stadia, a digital gaming platform.
+Another instance when Google cleverly went off-brand was while designing the logo of Stadia, a digital gaming platform.
 The brightly colored aesthetic of Google is missing from it, thus keeping the casual viewer in the dark.

-The store brands, store sub-brands, or umbrella brands have a golden opportunity to examine their goals and refine their strategy on various levels as the key players have set the tone for them to follow suit.
+The store brands, sub-brands, or umbrella brands have a golden opportunity to examine their goals and refine their strategy on various levels as the key players set the tone for them to follow suit.

 Is Going off-Brand Likely to Take Off?